fabulosa/fabulosa.github.io/README.md

-# fabulosa.github.io
-Homework page for INFO 202
+# Homework page for INFO 202 - Information Retrievel and Organization